Davphla/Antman/README.md

 This project implements lossless compression, ensuring that decompressed files match the original exactly.
 We implemented **Huffman algorithm** (Bytecode) and **LZ77** (Repetition).

+It can reduce size of song file by 40%, average files by 50%, and images by 80%.

 # Compilation
 ```
 make - Compiles both binaries (antman and giantman).